 In what were the three worst years of his life, Matt and his siblings had to endure many difficult and emotional times.
 The family also lost their grandfather, Carl, to dementia a few years prior on November 2nd, 2011.
 Despite all of the negatives surrounding the eleventh month of the year, some positives managed to come out of the whole situation.

-Over the past few months, Matthew and his brother, Patrick, have come up with the idea of creating a non-profit named November Smiles.
+Matthew and his brother, Patrick, recently came up with the idea of creating a non-profit named November Smiles.
 The organization’s primary goal would be to help children and teens who have lost a parent or loved one.
 “I have wanted to help kids that lost a parent ever since I lost my mom.
 It made me realize how lucky you really are to have your parents, and it also helped me see how life can take such a quick turn,” Matthew said.
 “After receiving so much support from my community, my teachers, coaches, teammates, I knew how good it felt to have people in your corner.”

-Just last month, things got serious as the Klug’s had a logo made for the non-profit, and filed the necessary paperwork.
+Just last month, the idea for the non-profit got serious as the Klug’s had a logo made, and filed the necessary paperwork.
 On Sunday, November 4th, November Smiles was officially announced to the public.
 Even though the non-profit has only been in place for a few weeks now, Matthew and his siblings have already managed to help out two brothers who were impacted by the loss of their father.
 Cam and Zack Zerbato, who happened to be huge Yankee fans, were the recipients of a care package that included gear, playoff tickets, and personalized bats from Aaron Judge and Gleyber Torres.
 All of this was done out of pocket by the Klug’s, too.
 “It felt so good that it made me want to do it over and over again,” said Matt.
 In order to help out additional families, donations through the non-profit are necessary and are already being accepted online on the November Smiles website.